-The SH Office is open Monday - Friday from 8 a.m. - 7 p.m. with Property Owner staff or SH Front Desk staff.
-The office is open Saturday - Sunday from 12 p.m. - 7 p.m. with SH Front Desk staff.
-The office is always open from 7 p.m. - 7 a.m. every night of the week with SH Security.
-Services available at the Front Desk include administrative forms, guest parking permits, and snow shovels.
-The desk staff also provides information to visitors and offers residents assistance in emergency situations.
-Residents who have questions or need assistance and cannot determine to whom they should direct their inquiry should seek assistance at the Front Desk.
-Staff offices are located near or adjacent to the Front Desk.
+The SH Office is open Monday - Friday from 8 a.m. -7 p.m. with Property Owner staff or SH Desk Assistants.
+The office is open Saturday - Sunday from 12 p.m. -7 p.m. with SH Desk Assistants.
+The office is open from 7 p.m. -7 a.m. every night of the week with SH Security.
+Services available at the SH Office include administrative forms, guest parking permits, and snow shovels.
+Desk Assistants also provide information to visitors and offers residents assistance in emergency situations.
+Residents who have questions or need assistance and cannot determine to whom they should direct their inquiry should seek assistance at the SH Office.
+Staff offices are located in the SH Office.